levidurfee/docs-content/content/reference/cli/ls.md

 weight = 80
 +++

-# Listing applications
+# `swarm ls`: List Applications

-The `swarm ls` helps you to find out which applications are configured in your current environment and what their status is.
+The `swarm ls` shows a list of applications and their status for the current selected enviroment.

 ## Command syntax